sdee/fcsannotate/README.md

 This package relies on Flask ('0.10.1) and was tested with Python: 2.7.1 (there were issues with fcsparser at Python 3.6.1 and Anaconda).

-The package also uses a fork of fcsparser from https://github.com/NotableLabs/fcsparser (uses the write_file functionality).
+The package also uses the fork of fcsparser from https://github.com/NotableLabs/fcsparser (uses the write_file functionality).

 I had to adjust a couple of imports in fcs_parser/__init__.py to make it work for me locally: